lofcz/jsMenus/README.md

 Advantages and changes of this fork compared to the original:

 * Menu-items and menus can be shared between menus.
-* Preliminary support for keyboard navigation (only Escape works so far).
+* Keyboard navigation (using arrow keys, Escape, and Enter).
 * Some changes to work better with libraries such as GoldenLayout (for panes and tab) and full-screen.
 * Change menubar API - you need to explicitly call `Menu.setApplicationMenu`